GusevNikita/NodeMCU-WiFi-Chat/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------
 **NodeMCU-WiFi-Chat**

 This project is a simple chat application running on a NodeMCU board.
 The application establishes a Wi-Fi connection and a web server that hosts the chat interface.
 Users can send and receive messages through a web page, with messages being displayed in real time.
-System messages can also be displayed in a special format. ~~*Some parts of the code might be of low quality, as the project was done hastily.*~~
+System messages can also be displayed in a special format.
+In the chat, there is an option to send links to images in jpg, jpeg, png, or gif formats, which will be automatically loaded and displayed on the client side.

 **Features**